D Henry Fenton is a singer-songwriter from Sydney Australia who is now based in

 D Henry Fenton has opened for acts including John Mayer, Kasey Chambers, Colbie Caillat, Lissie and Morphine.
 His music blends americana, folk, pop, and indie-rock, bringing to mind bands like Wilco, Neil Young, Crowded House and Tom Petty and The Heartbreakers.

-He performs regularly in Southern California, with his band affectionately known as The Elizabethans, Dave Krusen original Pearl Jam drummer (Ten) joined the group recently.
+He performs regularly in Southern California, solo and with his band affectionately known as The Elizabethans, Dave Krusen original Pearl Jam drummer (Ten) joined the group recently.
 When pinned down, Fenton has no qualms about sharing his enthusiasm for playing to crowds of 10,000 or more, having opened for big international touring bands in Australia.
 “I’d love the opportunity to do it under my own steam; it’s an amazing feeling!
 Though playing live anywhere really is an amazing experience no matter what size audience.”